outsmartchad/solana-trading-cli/src/grpc_streaming_dev/grpc-copy-bot/README.md

 - src/streaming/grpc-requests-type.ts: different grpc request types for monitoring the target trader

 - src/raydium/*.ts: constructing the proper instructions of buy and sell on raydium

+## Features

+- streaming of trader's swap txns
+- copy the swap txns and we swap it on raydium in milliseconds
+- the entry/exit price of the trader's swap is calculated by the formula: entry/exit price = post SOL in Pool / post token in Pool
+- Integration with Jito leader schedule (optional)
+- Customizable logging with Pino

+## Contributing

+Contributions are welcome.
+Please submit pull requests with any improvements or bug fixes.

+## Disclaimer

+This software is in beta and for educational purposes only.
+Use at your own risk.
+The authors are not responsible for any financial losses incurred while using this software.

+## Note

+The current implementation includes commented-out code for Jito leader schedule integration.
+Uncomment and configure as needed for advanced usage.